luizrcs/KotlinNBT/README.md

-All projects under the `br.com.luizrcs.nbt` namespace are available on [Maven Central][Maven Central] and follow the [Semantic Versioning 2.0.0](https://semver.org/) specification, but keep the same *major* and *minor* versions across all modules (except `nbt-cli`).
-This means that a version bump in one module doesn't necessarily imply updates were made to it, but should be treated like so.
+All projects under the `br.com.luizrcs.nbt` namespace are available on [Maven Central][Maven Central] and follow the [Semantic Versioning 2.0.0](https://semver.org/) specification, but keep the same *major* and *minor* versions across all modules (except [nbt-cli](/cli)).
+This means that a version bump in one module doesn't necessarily imply updates were made to it, but should be treated like so compatibility-wise.

 The dependencies can be added to your project using [Gradle](https://gradle.org/):